Price: Starting at $899 / £849 / AU$1,299

-The Pixel 7 Pro proves that Google has gotten truly serious about its smartphones.
+The Pixel 7 Pro proves that Google has gotten truly serious about its smartphones, though not as serious as I'd like.
 With a beautifully refined design, this new flagship pulls out all the stops on its quest to be the best Android phone.
 And believe me when I say it’s darn well close to that title.
 Thanks to its amazing cameras, new Tensor G2 chip, brighter display, and excellent value, the Pixel 7 Pro might be my new favorite Android device.

 Google’s updated Tensor G2 silicon is yet another point in the Pixel 7 Pro’s favor.
 Not only is the chipset in this year’s phone a lot faster than the first-generation (just shy of the Snapdragon 8 Gen 1 in our testing), but it provides heaps of new AI and machine learning tricks that are unique to the Pixel 7 Pro (and the Pixel 7).
 Seriously, some of these new capabilities are wild, like Photo Unblur and the faster Night Sight.

 As you’ll see in this Pixel 7 Pro review, Google knocked it out of the park and I’m not just saying that because I like Pixels.
 This phone takes the vision started with the Pixel 6 series and cranks it up a notch.

 If you’d like to save even more money over other flagships, then check out our Pixel 7 review.
 And see our Pixel 7 Pro vs Galaxy S23 Ultra and Pixel 7 Pro vs iPhone 14 Pro face-offs to see which flagship wins.

 Google Pixel 7 Pro review: Price and availability